-You may appeal your assessment if your property is overvalued (assessed value is more than the fair market value as of December 31, 2015 - the year of the last update or revaluation for real estate) for any reason, including clerical and data processing errors.
-The next town-wide revaluation will be on December 31, 2018 and reflected in the July 2019 tax bill.
-When you return your appeal to the Town Assessor’s office, be sure to attach all of your back-up documentation.
+You may appeal your assessment if your property is overvalued (assessed value is more than the fair market value as of December 31, 2021 - the year of the last update or revaluation for real estate) for any reason, including clerical and data processing errors.
+The town-wide revaluation on December 31, 2021 will be reflected in the July 2022 tax bill.
+When you return your appeal to the Town Assessor’s office, be sure to attach all of your back-up documentation to support your appeal.
 The Town Assessor and/or the Assessment Board of Review will review your application prior to your hearing.

 **PLEASE NOTE- Paper applications for Real Estate/Tangible appeals are also available in the Assessor's Office starting on July 1, 2022.

 Wakefield, RI 02879